RaffaelaCabriolu/MyDoc/clusters/Old.rst

 .. _linux-cluster:

-Stallo - a Linux cluster
+OLD - a Linux cluster
 ========================

 This is just a quick and brief introduction to the general features of Linux Clusters.